 - Use this Workbook’s Data Model -> OK

 Notice that the above Pivot makes use of the Data Model.
-The used tables (shown in bold font) are preceded by a Table Icon with a yellow database icon in the lower right corner.
+A Table Icon with a yellow database icon in the lower right corner precedes the used tables (shown in bold font).
 This yellow symbol indicates the table is part of PowerPivot’s Data Model.

 Convert To Formulas

 The Pivot Table shows the Total Sales categorized by Day Name.
-Up to now there’s nothing special about this setup.
-But from here we can transform the displayed values to Cube formulas.
-So how do you get from a Pivot Table to Cube formulas?
+Up to now, there’s nothing special about this setup.
+But from here, we can transform the displayed values into Cube formulas.
+So, how do you get from a Pivot Table to Cube formulas?

 - Make sure your cursor is within the Pivot Table

-- Click on the the contextual tab called Analyze.
-(Note: this tab only appears when you cursor is within the Pivot Table)
+- Click on the contextual tab called Analyze.
+(Note: this tab only appears when your cursor is within the Pivot Table.)

 - Click OLAP Tools -> select Convert to Formulas

-The displayed values in the Pivot Table transform from a Pivot Table to a Cube Formulas.
+The displayed values in the Pivot Table transform from a Pivot Table to a Cube Formula.
 And the output is the same.